Kodular/Documentation/docs/components/maps/feature-collection.md

     |url|`text`|

-<p>Load a feature collection in <a href="https://en.wikipedia.org/wiki/GeoJSON">GeoJSON</a> format from the given url.
+Load a feature collection in [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format from the given url.
 On success, the event GotFeatures will be raised with the given url and a list of the features parsed from the GeoJSON as a list of (key, value) pairs.
-On failure, the LoadError event will be raised with any applicable HTTP response code and error message.</p>
+On failure, the LoadError event will be raised with any applicable HTTP response code and error message.

 ## Properties